 - You prefer leather over a metal bracelet at all times

-- You want the most collector-credible option within the De Ville family
+- You want the most collector-credible option in the De Ville family

 Choose the De Ville Prestige if:

-- You want a self-winding automatic movement that needs no winding routine
+- You want a self-winding automatic that needs no winding routine

-- A metal bracelet option is important or you want to alternate between bracelet and strap
+- A metal bracelet matters, or you want to alternate bracelet and strap

-- You need a specific dial colour, size, or two-tone material configuration
+- You need a specific dial colour, size, or two-tone configuration

 - Smart-casual versatility matters as much as formal capability